ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

     }
     ```
 1. Run the app and let's see what happens now when we tap a cell.
-1. Nothing. :\_( The issue is that we're creating the SFSafariWebViewController, but we're not displaying it.
+1. Nothing. :\_( The issue is that we're creating the SFSafariViewController, but we're not displaying it.
 In order to display it, we need to first embed our `ViewController` into a `UINavigationController`.
 This is not a screen itself, but a container for other screens.
 It gives us functionality like drilling down into detail, then tapping the back button to go back to the summary.
 With storyboards, it's easy:

     ![Alt Text](images/navigation_controller.gif)